MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-hybrid-benefit.md

 - Make sure that all servers in your cluster must be online and registered with Azure.
 - Make sure that your cluster meets these licensing prerequisites:
     - Windows Server Datacenter licenses with active Software Assurance.
 For other licensing prerequisites, see [Licensing prerequisites](/windows-server/get-started/azure-hybrid-benefit#licensing-prerequisites-1).
 - Make sure you have permission to write to the Azure Stack HCI resource.
-This is included if you are assigned the [contributor or owner role](/azure/role-based-access-control/role-assignments-portal) on your subscription.
+This is included if you're assigned the [contributor or owner role](/azure/role-based-access-control/role-assignments-portal) on your subscription.

 ### Activate Azure Hybrid Benefit